Cirkusrevyen 67

-Cirkusrevyen 67 is a Danish movie from 1967 instructed by Preben Kaas and script by Preben Kaas and Poul Sabroe.
+Cirkusrevyen 67 is a 1967 Danish movie directed by Preben Kaas, scripted by Preben Kaas and Poul Sabroe and starring Dirch Passer, Daimi Gentle, Lily Broberg and Jytte Abildstrøm.

 Plot

 The movie is a film version of Cirkusrevyen from 1967.
 The main feature was the song "Hvem har du kysset i din gadedør?" performed by Dirch Passer and Daimi, and they are the ones depicted on the movie poster.